pixel-saver/pixel-saver/README.md

 Install it with one click from the [GNOME extension repository](https://extensions.gnome.org/extension/723/pixel-saver/).

-You can also follow these simply instruction for manual installation :
+You can also follow these simple instructions for manual installation :

     git clone https://github.com/deadalnix/pixel-saver.git
     cd pixel-saver